RamonBeast/airmageddon/README.md

-  `openai_server_completion`: `openai` or compatible providers completion API endpoint `chatbot_voice_enabled`: enable or disable (`true` or `false`) text-to-speech in the chatbot UI, requires `espeak` `use_local_llm`: whether to do inference with the local `llama_server` or using the `openai_server_completion` API `models_folder`: path to the folder containing all models' weights `llm_weights`: LLM's weights filename `yolo_weights`: YOLO's weights filename
+  `openai_server_completion`: `openai` or compatible providers completion API endpoint `chatbot_voice_enabled`: enable or disable (`true` or `false`) text-to-speech in the chatbot UI, requires `espeak` `use_local_llm`: whether to do inference with the local `llama_server` or using the `openai_server_completion` API `owners_away`: set the initial status of the owners when the script starts `models_folder`: path to the folder containing all models' weights `llm_weights`: LLM's weights filename `yolo_weights`: YOLO's weights filename